kayadav/repo1/folder1/ReadMe2.txt

+This is my secound readMe file.
-This is the my first secound file
+This is the secound line.